 - The most common New Year’s resolution is to lose weight or get into shape.
 (Statista)

 - 80% of adults under the age of 36 feel especially strongly about being unhealthy.
 (Statista)

 - No matter a person’s BMI, any level of activity is linked with a lower likelihood of high cholesterol, high blood pressure, and diabetes compared with no exercise.
 (European Society of Cardiology)

 - However, overweight and obese people are still at greater cardiovascular risk than people whose weight is normal.
 (European Society of Cardiology)

 - In one study by North Carolina State University, 97 working adults were monitored for 10 days.
 According to the findings, people who felt they ate too much junk food, had eaten or drunk too much, or reported having too many late-night snacks were more likely to report having physical problems the next morning, including headaches, stomachaches, and diarrhea.
-Plus, they were also more likely to report emotional strains, such as feeling ashamed for their diet choices.
+Plus, they were also more likely to report emotional strains, such as feeling ashamed of their diet choices.
 The physical and emotional strains made them more likely to report declines in helping behavior (going the extra mile at work) and increases in withdrawal behavior (withdrawing from work-related situations).
 (Journal of Applied Psychology)